metocean/docker-aroha/README.md

 2) Executes the supplied program and parameters as a child process, any signals will be passed to this process.
 In this docker "/sbin/runsvdir", "-P", "/etc/service.

-## runit
+## runit-hacked

-runit is used for starting / stopping and logging of services.
+Runit hacked is used for starting / stopping and logging of services.
+It is haceked version of http://smarden.org/runit/.

+The hack made runit's runsvdir program wait until it's services has exited, with a timeout.

+### runit services

 To make runit start a service you either link or copy a sh script called "run" into:
 /etc/services/[service name]/run